manara91/First-React-Project/README.md

 # First-React-Project

+In this project, I rebuilt a Bootstrap template as a React application.

-To run the project :
+To run it :

 from the Terminal: